 γ-Spectroscopy Experiments

-The Gamma-spectroscopy is relevant in basic and applied fields of science and technology.
+The Gamma Spectroscopy is relevant in basic and applied fields of science and technology.

 In 1895 the radioactivity was discovered by H.Becquerel and in 1903 the Nobel Prize in Physics was assigned to Curie spouses for their studies on these phenomena.
 Radioactivity is around us and getting to know it experimentally is essential for physics students.